gi1mic/teensy2dmd/README.md

 	TOT      - Set text top offset - alternate TOPOFFSET

-# Getting GIF's for your SD card
+# GIF's for your SD card
 As a starting point there are 600 excellent free 128x32 animations made by eLLuiGi available from http://www.neo-arcadia.com/forum/viewtopic.php?f=14&t=67065#p1233644
 He has a lot more that can be purchased for a small donation.